aptmcl/SupercomputingKhepri/index.md

 ```
 \textoutput{plot1}

-It is relevant to note that despite aparent exponential growth, the
+It is relevant to note that despite the apparent exponential growth, the
 scale is logarithmic and, thus, the computation time grows linearly
 with the number of iterations.

 The next step is to repeat the same computation but using parallel
 processing.
-To this end, Julia supports multi-threading and
-distributed computing.
-Multi-threading allows multiple tasks to run
-simultaneously on more than one thread or CPU core, sharing memory,
-while distributed computing runs multiple processes with separate
-memory spaces, possibly on different machines.
-Given that Khepri is
-not thread-safe, we were particularly interested in testing the
-distributed computing capabilities.
-These are provided by the
-`Distributed` standard library as well as external packages such as
-`MPI.jl` and `DistributedArrays.jl`.

-The `Distributed` approach is based on the idea that one _master_
-process launches a set of _slave_ processes, called workers, using the
-`addprocs` function, to which it distributes units of work, waiting
-for their completion.
-Despite being part of the standard library, the
-`Distributed` module must be explicitly loaded on the master process
-to access the `addprocs` function.
-The module is automatically loaded
-on the worker processes.

 The next fragment of code demonstrate the creation of workers.
 We take
 the number of processes $n$ that was passed as a command-line argument
 and we create $n-1$ additional workers so that the master and the
 slaves use all available resources.